elexx/was9_bugs/bug15/README.md

 ### actual behavior

-Starting the WAR failes with Unsatisfied dependencies for type Boolean with qualifiers @BatchProperty.
+Starting the WAR failes with an unsatisfied dependencies for type Boolean and Long with qualifiers @BatchProperty.

 ### expected behavior